fobiero/Core_IP_1-_Quote-generator/readme.md

 <hr>

 ## Description.
 This projec is a single paged application (SPA) whareby a user is able to add, delete and rate quotes thus cannot store the quotes for future reference due to inaBility to keep data records.
-Below is a brief info about the project state
+Below is a brief info about the project state:
     <li>Author: felix Obiero</li>
     <li>Date: Jan 7th 2022</li>
     <li>Quote Generator</li> <br/>